Find Our Benches

 Matthew Coleman Bench

-Matt was a much-loved employee of the Mendocino Land Trust, who died tragically in 2011.
+Matt was a much-loved employee of Mendocino Land Trust, who died tragically in 2011.
 His Land Trust work focused on stewarding and caring for Big River and the land around it; a beautiful bench (also made by woodworker Greg Smith) dedicated to his memory sits high above the north bank of this river, looking out over the estuary.
 It’s a great place to bird-watch and remember Matt.

 Deborah Bove Bench